ejp-rd-vp/cde-in-box/README.md

         ./config/XXXX_yarrrml_template.yaml (XXXX is a one-word tag of the "type" of data, e.g. "height")
 ```

-### Configuring docker setup
+### Configuring bootstrap services
 #### GraphDB
+The `docker-compose.yml` file in directory `cde-in-box/bootstrap` will setup up graphDB triple store and create `fdp` and `cde` repositories in the triple store.
-To run CDE in a box docker-compose you need graphDB triple store free edition.
+To run `docker-compose.yml` file in `cde-in-box/bootstrap` you need graphDB triple store free edition.
 Follow the steps below to get free edition of graphdb.
 <br></br>
 **Step 1:** GO to this [url](https://www.ontotext.com/products/graphdb/graphdb-free/) and registry to download GraphDB free edition.
 <br></br>